NeuroJSON/jsonlab/README.rst

 Introduction
 ============

-JSONLab is a free and open-source JSON/UBJSON/MessagePack encoder and decoder written in the native MATLAB language.
-It can be used to convert a MATLAB data structure (array, struct, cell, struct array, cell array, and objects) into JSON/UBJSON/MessagePack formatted strings and files, or to parse a JSON/UBJSON/MessagePack file into MATLAB data structure.
+JSONLab is an open-source JSON/UBJSON/MessagePack encoder and decoder written completely in the native MATLAB language.
+It can be used to convert most MATLAB data structures (array, struct, cell, struct array, cell array, and objects) into JSON/UBJSON/MessagePack formatted strings and files, or to parse a JSON/UBJSON/MessagePack file into a MATLAB data structure.
 JSONLab supports both MATLAB and `GNU Octave <http://www.gnu.org/software/octave>`_ (a free MATLAB clone).

+Compared to other MATLAB/Octave JSON parsers, JSONLab is uniquely lightweight, ultra-portable, producing dependable outputs across a wide-range of MATLAB (tested on R2008) and Octave (tested on v3.8) versions.
+It also uniquely supports BinaryJData/UBJSON/MessagePack data files as binary-JSON-like formats, designed for efficiency and flexibility with loss-less binary storage.
+As a parser written completely with the native MATLAB language, it is surprisingly fast when reading small-to-moderate sized JSON files (1-2 MB) with simple hierarchical structures, and is heavily optimized for reading JSON files containing large N-D arrays (known as the "fast array parser" in `loadjson`).

 JSON (`JavaScript Object Notation <http://www.json.org/>`_) is a highly portable, human-readable and `"fat-free" <http://en.wikipedia.org/wiki/JSON>`_ text format to represent complex and hierarchical data, widely used for data-exchange in applications.
 UBJSON (`Universal Binary JSON <http://ubjson.org/>`_) is a binary JSON format,
-specifically designed to specifically address the limitations of JSON, permitting the storage of binary data with strongly typed data records, resulting in smaller file sizes and fast encoding and decoding.
+designed to specifically address the limitations of JSON, permitting the storage of binary data with strongly typed data records, resulting in smaller file sizes and fast encoding and decoding.
 MessagePack is another binary JSON-like data format widely used in data exchange in web/native applications.